vdgvzr/milestone-project-3/README.md

 The font pair I chose for the site was Roboto and Noto Sans JP from [Google Fonts](https://fonts.google.com) because it closesly matches the smart-casual aesthetic of the site.

+#### Icons

+[Materialize Icons](https://material.io/) Have been used exclusively for the site, as they are designed to work with the Materialize css framework.

 #### Wireframes

+The initial wireframing design was created using [Balsamiq](https://balsamiq.cloud/).

 High quality mockups of the site can be found [here](static/assets/mockups/mockups.png "Mockups").